 After you've submitted the free sample request you should see a confirmation page.
 This page will thank you for your request and with any luck tell you how long you'll have to wait to get the free sample.

 If you've made a mistake or missed something, you'll usually get instructions on how to fix it and submit again.

 Most of the time you can just fill out the free sample form and submit it.
 Sometimes though, you might get a second page asking you for more information.
 Other times, you might receive an email with further instructions.
-Whatever the case, make sure you've done whatever you need to do to get the free sample.
+Whatever the case, make sure you've done everything you need to do to finish the request for a free sample.

 If you plan on being away from home for a while, remember to fill out the vacation hold form with the post office.
-If you don't keep the post office in the loop, your mailbox could fill up quickly and your free samples will likely be returned.
+If you don't keep them in the loop, your mailbox could fill up quickly and your free samples returned.

 There's nothing like checking your mail and seeing a small box that you immediately know is that free sample of cereal you requested!

 Sometimes it's not so easy to tell if a piece of mail is a free sample or not and you may accidentally throw it out.
 You might see something that you think is junk mail, like a plain white envelope, but really there's a shampoo sample hiding inside or a coupon for a free product.

 It's a great idea to note the date you request a free sample.
 Most samples arrive 6-8 weeks after you've asked for them, unless it says otherwise on the confirmation page.

 If you haven't received the free sample at that point, you can contact the company who offered it and let them know you haven't received it.
 They might be able to update you on the status of the sample or send another one out to you.